top of page

 This experience invites us to consider our impact on the environment and the fragile balance of biodiversity.
 In a time when environmental stories often depict a grim reality, the mission of the Toronto Zoo remains vital and filled with optimism.

-The Challenge— Composing Photographs in Restricted Environments
+The Challenge: Composing Wildlife Photography in Restricted Environments.

 From a creative perspective, photographing in the Toronto Zoo presents unique challenges.
 Fenced enclosures, glass barriers, and safety protocols can obstruct the composition of clean and striking images.
 Timing becomes an art form-anticipating the fleeting moments when an animal approaches the foreground or when the throngs of visitors weave out of the presence of the animals is essential.

-Wildlife Photography by Blake Ferguson depicts an Indian Rhinoceros at the Toronto Zoo in Ontario, Canada.
+A Wildlife Photograph of an Indian Rhinoceros at the Toronto Zoo in Ontario, Canada.
 (1)

-Indian Rhinoceros #1 — Wildlife Photography by Blake Ferguson — Toronto Zoo
+Indian Rhinoceros (1) - Wildlife Photography by Blake Ferguson - Toronto Zoo

 Nevertheless, zones thoughtfully tailored for photographers offer clear sight-lines and naturalistic backdrops.
 These vantage points granted me rare opportunities to capture candid, almost wild-like portraits that echo the essence of the animals.
 Signage lingered throughout, which instructed safety and general guidance to ensure no one overstepped or would yield harm, which I understand, but this shaped how I felt when throwing down compositions of each exhibit.